-Clean technology-The energy economy in East Africa is largely focused on collecting, distributing, and consuming wood fuels (wood and charcoal) to satisfy household demands for cooking.
+Clean energy-The energy economy in East Africa is largely focused on collecting, distributing, and consuming wood fuels (wood and charcoal) to satisfy household demands for cooking.
 As much as 90% of all primary energy consumed in East Africa is biomass based.
 Virtually, all of East Africa’s wood fuel comes from forests-over 90% of all round wood harvests are for charcoal and fuel wood.
 As can be expected, much of the demand for fuel wood is satisfied through deforestation.Deforestation greatly affects measures to broadly affect the carbon balance in biomass (and soils) which are important in mitigating climate change.
 Such measures broadly involve conserving existing biomass resources, increasing carbon stocks in new forests, and substituting of wood products for more energy intensive materials.Because of the devastating effects of deforestation, East African governments are advocating for ban on the usage of firewood and charcoal as household energy sources for cooking.Concerning electricity generation, East Africa has low installed capacity, mostly consisting of hydro power.
 Access to electricity in East Africa is very low (much lower in rural areas).
 Annual demand for electricity is growing rapidly.The high demand for electricity and alternative energy cooking solutions have seen the emergence of innovative companies providing on and off-grid energy solutions.

 We consider-We consider-Quality of management team; Quality of the product or service; Financing request between $100,000 and $2,000,000 structured as either Equity or Debt; Size and growth rate of the market; Ability to achieve market leadership; Capital requirements, now and in the future; Competitive environment; Social impact and Exit potential.